Loading

 Answer

 We will not have assigned seating at the reception.
-After you take your photo with the bride and groom at the start of the event, feel free to find your friends and choose any available seats.
+After you take your photo with the bride and groom during cocktail hour, feel free to find your friends and choose any available seats.
 HOWEVER, we kindly ask that you leave the tables marked as "reserved" closest to the wedding party vacant.
 These tables are reserved for immediate family only and are typically located in the center of the ballroom.
 Thank you for your understanding!

 Question